paulstephane/UPL_Accessory/README.md

 ## Prerequisites

-The  the following programs must be installed: Kid3 (music tagger) and dBpoweramp Music Converter (audio file conversion)
+The following programs must be installed on your computer: Kid3 (music tagger) and dBpoweramp Music Converter (audio file conversion)

 https://kid3.kde.org/